VAFF Celebrates 23 Years with NO LIMITASIANS

 7. AIM Competition: In Search of Asian Rockstars

 In addition to our two industry panels, VAFF this year also hosted the AIM3 (Asians in Movies, Music and Media) initiative.
-VAFF founder Barbara Lee hosted a special event with experts from Canada’s music industry, including: Natasha Duprey, the Vice President of the Canada Guild of Music Supervisors, producer David Hayman, Ben Chan from Last Gang/Entertainment One and Lex Junior, a Toronto-native music producer and singer/songwriter.
+VAFF founder Barbara Lee hosted a special event, AIM3 Series (ASIANS IN MUSIC) – Getting In Sync with your Music – sponsored by Creative BC, with experts from Canada’s music industry, including: Natasha Duprey, the Vice President of the Canada Guild of Music Supervisors, producer David Hayman, Ben Chan from Last Gang/Entertainment One and Lex Junior, a Toronto-native music producer and singer/songwriter.

 This year’s AIM included a special song writing competition for Asian musicians.
 Participants submitted songs and 12 winning artists had their songs featured on a special compilation album which was sent music supervisors who place songs in film and television projects locally, nationally and internationally.
 Make sure to give their songs a listen and keep up-to-date with the latest in Asian Canadian melodies.